ehm22/ERASOR/README.md

 ## Setup guide
 ### 👥 Regular user setup (Shiny server only)

 This section is for end-users who only need to run the Shiny application.
 No RStudio or Git setup is required.
+This setup uses podman to install, please install podman before proceeding. https://podman.io/

 #### 1. Clone git repo
 Clone this git repository and navigate to the application folder.